Exception Handling

 Exception handling doesn't mean repairing an exception.
 We have to define alternative way to continue rest of the program normally this way of "defining alternative is nothing but exception handling".

 Example: Suppose our programming requirement is to read data from remote file locating at London at runtime if London file is not available our program should not be terminated abnormally.
+We have to provide a local file to continue rest of the program normally.
+This way of defining alternative is nothing but exception handling.

 Example: